WSU-4110/SmartMoney/README.md

 # SmartMoney

 SmartMoney is a budgeting app built using Expo and React Native.
-It helps users track their income and expenses, offering clear visualizations and insights to manage their finances better.
+SmartMoney is a mobile application designed to help users manage their finances, set budgets, track spending, and reach financial goals.
+The app provides features such as budgeting, expense tracking, goal setting, and financial reporting.
+It also integrates with the Plaid API for secure financial data retrieval.

 ## Installation
 ### Clone Repo